Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 It is an error if there is no tool active or the active tool does not have a spindle assigned and there is no P parameter provided to define which spindle this should be applied to.

+#### M4 in RepRapFirmware 3.5 and later
+M3 M4 and M5 commands are now supported in FDM mode as well as CNC mode.
+This will allow mixing of additive and subtractive tools without switching mode.

-## M5: Spindle Off (CNC specific), laser off (Laser specific)
+## M5: Spindle Off

-Supported in RepRapFirmware version 1.20 and later when the printer mode is set to CNC (see M453) or Laser (see M452).
+Supported in RepRapFirmware version 1.20 and later when the printer mode is set to CNC mode (see [M453](/User_manual/Reference/Gcodes/M453){target=_blank}) and in CNC and FFF mode from RepRapFirmware version 3.5

 ### Parameters